douxxtech/caal/README.md

 sudo delcaal bob -y  # skip confirmation
 ```

-This removes three things: the system user account, the `[bob]` entry from `caal.toml`, and the per-user sshd drop-in at `/etc/ssh/sshd_config.d/caal-bob.conf`. sshd is reloaded automatically.
+This removes the system user account, the `[bob]` entry from `caal.toml`, and the per-user sshd drop-in at `/etc/ssh/sshd_config.d/caal-bob.conf`. sshd is reloaded automatically.

+> [!NOTE]
+> `delcaal` does not kill active sessions for the user.
+If bob is currently logged in,
+> his session will run until it ends naturally.
+Use `caalctl killuser bob` first
+> if you want to terminate active sessions immediately.

 ## Configuration